elizabethamona/VaccinationTiming/README.md

 **Scenario Analysis and Hellinger Distance:** To reproduce a similar plot in Figure 5, run the "ScenarioHellingerDistAnalysis.R" file.
 This code will plot the density plots for all the six scenarios and their Hellinger distance calculation.

 **Instruction:** Ensure to load all the .Rdat files you obtain when you run your scenario analysis.
-I already generated my results, so I just "load" the results for all six scenarios in the "Scenario_HellingerDist_Analysis.R" code provided.
+I already generated my results, so I just "load" the results for all six scenarios in the "ScenarioHellingerDistAnalysis.R" code provided.
 Note that those are the results obtained from the scenario analysis I performed.
-If you want to perform your own scenario analysis, please use my main code and consider all the six scenarios I included in the "Scenario_HellingerDist_Analysis.R" file.
+If you want to perform your own scenario analysis, please use my main code and consider all the six scenarios I included in the "ScenarioHellingerDistAnalysis.R" file.

 **In summary:**
 - There are a total of **"7 R files" and "1 .Rdat file"**.
 Carefully run this file in the directory you have downloaded them all.